NTU-CSIE-DSA/hw2-BicycleParkingTree/gen/manual/README.md

 ## Test 3

-- Bicycle parking slots form a list.
+- Bicycle parking slots form a tree.
 - Only operation 1, 2, 3, 4, 5 present.